Rules To Build A Basic Stock Portfolio

 • MRO (Marathon Oil Corporation) – 100 Shares @$33.48

 The No Hassle Portfolio is something I’ve developed for myself, a retail investor.
-You don’t have to log onto your online broker to watch your stocks every day.
+You don’t have to log onto your brokerage to watch your stocks every day.
 You don’t have to try to make the impossible predictions of day to day market moves, and with dividends being paid on each stock, you are getting paid to hold the stocks.
 I expect to hold these stocks for 1 to 5 years.

 It’s very important to note, however, that this sample portfolio is something I present here for informational purposes only and is by no means something I would recommend for you to follow blindly.
 I would suggest that you study these (or other stocks) on your own and make your own decision about your personal investments.